 A few times a day, I group text with two of my closest friends, Brandy and Jen.
 It was a normal day on Thursday, August 3 when we were texting about our typical subjects: academia, politics, our writing (or lack thereof!), dating, and hanging out with each other again.
 None of us live near each other so this is the best way to keep in touch.
 Shortly prior to this particular group text message, Brandy moved to Charlottesville, Virginia for a post-doctoral fellowship in the Religious Studies department at the University of Virginia.
 I live fairly close to Virginia so I asked Brandy when she wanted me to come visit her during the month of August.
 She joked at one point in the group text that I could come down and join the clergy counter protest for this alt-right rally entitled “Unite the Right”, which was supposed to take place on Saturday, August 11.
 If you watch the news for any decent amount of time, you know who the alt-right are and what they believe.
 I did not think it would be a particularly memorable event, and without much thought, I agreed to attend so I could protest with my friend.
-I then signed up for the Clergy Call through local congregations in Charlottesville.
-At this point, I had no idea what was coming for us.
+I then signed up for the Clergy Call organized and led by phenomenal leaders Seth Wispelwey and Smash Patty in local congregations in Charlottesville.
+Little did I know what was coming for us.

 A few days later, I received an email from the Clergy Call organizers warning about the dangers of attending the counter protest against the Neo-Nazis at the Unite the Right rally.
 I read the email with some concern, but I still had no idea what was coming for us.
 I told Brandy that due to personal reasons, I could not risk getting arrested right now.
 She told me I could still attend the protest and be the designated person to bail her out of jail.
 I quickly agreed.